Jannik Vestergaard

-Jannik Vestergaard (born 3 August 1992) is a Danish professional footballer who plays as a centre-back for club Leicester City and the Denmark national team.
+Jannik Vestergaard (born 3 August 1992) is a Danish professional footballer who plays as a centre-back.

 Vestergaard played for various Danish and German clubs, before joining Southampton in 2018.
+He most recently played for Leicester City, between 2021 and 2026.

-He also played for various youth levels, before debuting for the Denmark senior team in 2013.
+At international level he represented Denmark at various youth levels, before debuting for the senior team in 2013.

 Early and personal life

 Vestergaard was born to a Danish father and a German mother in the Copenhagen suburb of Hvidovre and grew up in Copenhagen.

 His German grandfather Hannes Schröers and uncle Jan Schröers were also footballers for Fortuna Düsseldorf and Bayer 05 Uerdingen respectively.
 His cousin Mika Schröers played for Borussia Mönchengladbach's youth teams in 2016.

 He has a girlfriend, Pernille, and a dog, Brady.

 Club career

 Youth career

 Vestergaard played youth football with Vestia, Boldklubben Frem, Kjøbenhavns Boldklub and Brøndby.

 Bundesliga

 In 2010, Vestergaard left Denmark to sign for German club TSG 1899 Hoffenheim.
 He would make his professional debut as a substitute for Ryan Babel in a Bundesliga fixture against Eintracht Frankfurt on 16 April 2011.

 Vestergaard became an established starter during the 2011–12 season and scored his first goal in a 1–1 draw with SV Werder Bremen on 11 February 2012.

 After four seasons at Hoffenheim, he moved to Werder Bremen in January 2015.
 He made his debut for Bremen in a 2–0 win over Hertha BSC on 1 February.

 Vestergaard training with Werder Bremen in 2015.

 On 11 June 2016, Vestergaard joined Borussia Mönchengladbach for a reported transfer of €12 million plus bonuses.
 During his first season at Borussia, Vestergaard made his UEFA Champions League debut.